MSU Billings Catalog

 Student Health Insurance

 All MSU Billings students enrolled in six or more credits are required to have some form of health insurance.
-A student health insurance policy is available to MSUB students.
+Through Business Services, a student health insurance policy is available to MSUB students.
 Before registering, students will be asked to elect or waive this insurance.
 All students taking at least six credits are eligible for health insurance.
 Students must elect or waive the health insurance before the 15th class day of fall or spring semesters.
 The premiums are paid on a semester basis, along with tuition and fees.
 Each semester the premium is for a period of six months, therefore, enrolling in both semesters ensures twelve months of coverage.

 Note: All students are eligible to use the Student Health Services, whether or not they enroll in the student health insurance.